KQED/election-2016-service/README.md

 # election-2016-service

 ##About
 A service to collect election results data from AP, CA Secretary of State, and Google Docs.
+Inspiration for some of this repo was taken from [Elex](https://github.com/newsdev/elex).

 ##Requirements
 - Node.js